smcaleese/resume-analyzer/docs/proposal/proposal.md

 To manage tasks and track progress, we expect to use git version control, Trello and the Jira project management software which are both widely used in industry.

 As requirements and plans change, it's not possible to know exactly how work will be divided.
 Nevertheless, we have an idea of the overall high-level features each of us would like to focus on.
 Below is an approximate division of features and responsibilities between each student.
-Note that although the features listed below indicate the areas where a student will be a primary contributor, due to the collaborative nature of the project it is unlikely that a given feature will be worked on exclusely by one student.
+Note that although the features listed below indicate the areas where a student will be a primary contributor, due to the collaborative nature of the project it is unlikely that a given feature will be worked on exclusively by one student.
 Thus, more granular approaches to work-sharing such as Jira will be necessary.

 #### Darragh McGonigle